scrazzz/duckmail-rs/README.md

 A simple CLI program to manage duckduckgo emails.

 > [!NOTE]
-> *I don't expect anyone to use this program so there is no instructions on how to get your access token.*
+> *I do not expect anyone to use this program so there is no instructions on how to get your own access token.*

 ## Installation
 `cargo install --git https://github.com/scrazzz/duckmail-rs.git`